lucasvieiramay/Yungas-tasks/README.md

 # There is no need of:
 * Handle user login.
-* Devops, just delivery a readme to run locally the project.
+* Devops, a simple readme to run locally the project will work.

 # It is important but not required:
 * Unit tests;